 Specific Heat Capacity

-Specific heat of a material is defined as The amount of heat required to raise the temperature of the unit mass of material by 1oC is called specific heat of the material.
-It is denoted by ‘S’.
+Specific heat capacity is defined as the amount of heat required to raise the temperature of unit mass of a material by 1°C. It is denoted by S.

 Where,